WICG/attribution-reporting-api/AGGREGATE.md

   value: 1664
 }]
 ```
-Note: The `filters` field will still apply to aggregatable reports, and each
-dict in `aggregatable_trigger_data` can still optionally have filters applied
-to it just like for event-level reports.

 Note: the above scheme was used to maximize the [contribution
 budget](#contribution-bounding-and-budgeting) and optimize utility in the face